heitorbaldo/Notes-Topological-Deep-Learning/README.md

 ### 1. Graph Neural Networks for Random Graph Model Classification

-In this notebook, we generate 600 graphs of 20-40 nodes from four models (Erdős–Rényi, Barabási–Albert, Watts–Strogatz, and random geometric) and train a two-layer GCN (`GCNConv`) (node features -> GCNConv -> global mean pooling -> MLP) to recover the generating model.
-Node features are degree and local clustering coefficient only.
+In this notebook, we generated 600 graphs of 20–40 nodes from four models (Erdős–Rényi, Barabási–Albert, Watts–Strogatz, and random geometric) and trained a two-layer GCN (`GCNConv`) (node ​​features -> GCNConv -> global mean pooling -> MLP) to recover the generating model.
+Degree and local clustering coefficient were used as node features.

 ### 2. Hypergraph Neural Networks for Random Hypergraph Model Classification

-In this notebook, we generate 600 hypergraphs of 20–40 nodes from four models (uniform ER, hypergraph preferential attachment (HPA), hypergraph SBM, and random geometric hypergraphs (HGEO)).
+In this notebook, we generated 600 hypergraphs of 20–40 nodes from four models (uniform ER, hypergraph preferential attachment (HPA), hypergraph SBM, and random geometric hypergraphs (HGEO)).
 All four use the same hyperedge-count rule and the same hyperedge-size distribution, so the models are indistinguishable from size statistics alone, and the classifier must use genuine incidence structure.
-The model is a two-layer `HypergraphConv` network, on five local node features.
+The implemented model is a two-layer `HypergraphConv` network on five local node features.